JShipmanSparta19/ISTQB_Notes/ISTQB-notes.md

   * Carried out on a live system

 #### Functional (Black Box)
 Testing the functions of the system.
 Verifying a specific action or function of the underlying code works.
+(All levels)

 #### Non-Functional
 Testing of the quality characteristics of the component or system